 This is a good example of what we would call peer pressure.
 The officials tried to get Mordecai to go along and do what he knew was wrong but he held fast to the Word of God.
 Therefore, his "friends" turned him in to see what would happen.
 Mordecai had not had the faith to obey God and return to Jerusalem but he does have the faith to stand firm on this point.

-In the twelfth year of King Xerxes, in the first month, the month of Nisan, they cast the pur (that is, the lot) in the presence of Haman to select a day and month.
-And the lot fell on the twelfth month, the month of Adar.
+In the first month, the month of Nisan, in the twelfth year of Achashverosh, they began throwing pur (that is, they cast lots) before Haman every day and every month until the twelfth month, which is the month of Adar.

 So, they needed to decide on a date for the mass killing of the Jews.
 To pick a date, they cast lots and the date was revealed to them.